schiped/Energy-System_Size-Optimisation-Example/README.md

 # Energy-System_Size-Optimisation-Example
-Size optimization of a energy system consisting in PV + Batteries + yearly demand.

-Example of an energy model problem optimization during a master course.
+This is an example of a exersice during a master course.

+A simple example of an optimisation energy model.
+It uses MILP to optimise the size of each energy asset.
-Standalone energy system with a demand from a School in a selected region (Iringa, Tanzania) supplied by PV and Storage system.
+Standalone energy system consisting of PV panels and Batteries.

+The electricity demand is given, which in this case it is for a school in Iringa, Tanzania.